jarne-besjes/individualproject/README.md

 ## Running the program
-First ANTLR should be compiled into python files which should be in the directory: `backend/endpoints/antlr` This should be as simple as running
+First ANTLR should be compiled into python files which should be in the directory: `backend/endpoints/antlr` After, this should be as simple as running
 ```bash
 docker compose up --build
 ```